Make Them Die Slowly (album): Music

-Reception
+Critical reception

-Because of the shift in musical style critics usually review the album less favorably than the band's previous efforts, citing it as being too derivative and lacking in good production values.
-AllMusic staff writer Eduardo Rivadavia gave the record two and a half stars, saying that "although Make Them Die Slowly actually contained most of the key musical ingredients responsible for Sexorcisto's subsequent breakthrough", the album "leaves much to be desired by subsequent standards".
-In a retrospective review, the Trouser Press wrote "there are traces of the old art-damage – most perceptibly on the plodding 'Godslayer', which is well-steeped in Funhouse-era Stoogery – but producer Bill Laswell keeps the band on track".
+Make Them Die Slowly received generally mixed reviews from critics.
+AllMusic staff writer Eduardo Rivadavia said that "although Make Them Die Slowly actually contained most of the key musical ingredients responsible for Sexorcisto's subsequent breakthrough", the album "leaves much to be desired by subsequent standards".
+Trouser Press wrote "there are traces of the old art-damage – most perceptibly on the plodding 'Godslayer', which is well-steeped in Funhouse-era Stoogery – but producer Bill Laswell keeps the band on track".
+David Sprague of Spin gave it an enthusiastic review, saying "Make Them Die Slowly might not be the metal LP to end all metal LPs, but it's damned likely to give you more nightmares and chuckles than anything else money can buy you these days".
+Greg Kot of the Chicago Tribune gave the album three out of four stars, praising White Zombie's "terrific sense of humor".

-However, some fans tend to enjoy this release more as the album more closely resembles the sound that would dominate much of White Zombie's later career.
-David Sprague of Spin Magazine gave it an enthusiastic review, saying "Make Them Die Slowly might not be the metal LP to end all metal LPs, but it's damned likely to give you more nightmares and chuckles than anything else money can buy you these days".
-Sprague also gave the production uncommon praise, writing that Laswell "brings with him the simultaneously thin and heavy sound he's so fond of (c.f.
-Motörhead's Orgasmatron), and works wonders with it".
+Don Kaye of Kerrang! wrote that the album featured "meticulously crafted songs that each lead to bloodshedding climaxes of unbottled fury", but concluded that "the overall canned sound of the record is a harmful, if not fatal, wound".
+In his review of White Zombie's 2016 box set It Came from N.Y.C., Pitchfork's Evan Minsker said that Laswell's production "placed a huge emphasis on Ricci's guitar and Zombie's voice while neutering the rhythm section [...]
+The overall effect is especially draining when taken in the box set's chronological order: the noise dominance of Soul-Crusher followed by the sluggish, monotonous Make Them Die Slowly."
+Sprague gave the production uncommon praise, writing that Laswell "brings with him the simultaneously thin and heavy sound he's so fond of (cf. Motörhead's Orgasmatron), and works wonders with it".